 Wiring for New Devices

-Devices can be an easy retrofit provided there is enough room in the device box to accept new device additions.
-Dimmer switches, which are devices that vary the brightness of lights bulbs, are available in many different styles.
+Devices can be an easy retrofit provided there is enough room in the device box to accept the new device.
+Dimmer switches, which are devices that vary the brightness of lighting, are available in many different styles.

 New Light Fixtures